boomerang-io/tasks/packages/cli/src/template/README.md

 ### How it works

-The `boomerang-worker-cli` imports all the `*.js` modules in the `./commands` directory.
+The `boomerang-task-cli` imports all the `*.js` modules in the `./commands` directory.
 The file name of the exported module becomes the `commmand` and any functions on the exported object are executable methods.

 ## Folder Structure